Content marketing and digital marketing. They go together like bed and breakfast. Copy and paste. Jim and Pam. The perfect pair. Inseparably awesome.

 Blogs.
 Social media posts.
 Email newsletters.
 YouTube videos.
 Podcasts. eBooks.
 Infographics.
 Memes.
 Twitch streams.
 Whitepapers.
 Apps.
 Ryan Reynolds.
 All are very effective types of content marketing.

-You see, content marketing is a strategic marketing approach that involves the creation and distribution of valuable, relevant material online (like those mentioned above) to attract and retain a target audience with the goal of driving profitable interactions with your brand.
+You see, content marketing is a strategic digital marketing approach that involves the creation and distribution of valuable, relevant material online (like those mentioned above) to attract and retain a target audience with the goal of driving profitable interactions with your brand.

 Or — in layman’s terms — it’s stuff you put online to get people to buy other stuff from you.